Werner Leibbrand

 Werner Leibbrand (1896–1974) was a German psychiatrist and medical historian.
 He showed an early talent and affection for music and languages.
-As a young man he considered a career as a pianist and he spoke French, Italian, Spanish, Russian and Yiddish.
-His father however, influenced him to study medicine and philosophy.
-After becoming a medical doctor he specialized in psychiatry.
-In the crisis years around 1930 he joined Verein Sozialistischer Ärzte (The Association of Socialist Doctors) and co-founded a center for drug addicts.
+As a young man he considered a career as a pianist, and he spoke French, Italian, Spanish, Russian, and Yiddish.
+His father, however, influenced him to study medicine and philosophy.
+After becoming a medical doctor, he specialized in psychiatry.
+In the crisis years around 1930, he joined Verein Sozialistischer Ärzte (The Association of Socialist Doctors) and co-founded a center for drug addicts.
 He fell into disgrace and was persecuted by the Nazis.

-After World War II he became director of the psychiatric clinic in Erlangen.
-In 1947 Leibbrand was appointed to a tenured professorship in the history of medicine at the University of Erlangen.
-He moved to Ludwig Maximilian University of Munich and was in 1958 appointed regular associate professor there, in 1969 professor emeritus.
-Between 1955 and 1973 he and Annemarie Wettley regularly taught at the Sorbonne in Paris.
+After World War II, he became director of the psychiatric clinic in Erlangen.
+In 1947, Leibbrand was appointed to a tenured professorship in the history of medicine at the University of Erlangen.
+He moved to the Ludwig-Maximilians-Universität München and was in 1958 appointed regular associate professor there, in 1969 professor emeritus.
+Between 1955 and 1973, he and Annemarie Wettley regularly taught at the Sorbonne in Paris.

-He married three times: first to a singer, whom he divorced in 1932; he then married Margarete Bergius (1885–1949); and in 1962 he married Annemarie Wettley (Annemarie Leibbrand-Wettley) (1913–1996) with whom he co-authored several major works.
+He married three times: first to a singer, whom he divorced in 1932; he then married Margarete Bergius (1885–1949); and in 1962, he married Annemarie Wettley (Annemarie Leibbrand-Wettley) (1913–1996) with whom he co-authored several major works.